Pygmy Owl Class Blog

 The highlight of the week,however, was when the children had a go at cooking and eating some noodles, soy sauce and prawn crackers.
 It was lovely to see the children having a go at using chopsticks and trying new foods and flavours.

-Week Commencing 27th January 2025
+Week Commencing 27th January 2025 - Winter

 In Pygmy Owl Class, we have been reading the text Winter's Child and writing about what the main character Tom got up to in the winter wonderland.
 In Maths, our Reception children have been learning to represent the number 4 in different ways and our Year Ones have been learning different subtraction methods.